 \section{Abstract}

-A well-known result states that empirical quantiles for finitely distributed univariate random variables can be obtained by solving a linear program.
-We show in this short note that multivariate empirical quantiles can be obtained in a very similar way by solving a vector linear program.
+Empirical quantiles for finitely distributed univariate random variables can be obtained by solving a certain linear program.
+It is shown in this short note that multivariate empirical quantiles can be obtained in a very similar way by solving a vector linear program.
 This connection provides a new approach for computing Tukey depth regions and more general cone quantile sets.